'Sakinaka police station helping lawbreakers'

 This is very serious.
 PSI Chavhan should be saddled with punishment.
 The matter should have been reported to the commissioner of police and the Human Rights Commission.
 The Sakinaka police station is habitual in helping the law breakers."

-In the past Serious allegations have been levelled against Sakinaka police officers in the past.
+Serious allegations have been levelled against Sakinaka police officers in the past.

 Last December, Sub-Inspector Dharmu Rathod, attached to the Sakinaka police station, allegedly absconded with a bribe of Rs 10,000.